ZoeLinUTS/ICDM_2025_LatexFC/README.md

 *   **Main Conversion Interface:** The primary entry point for the formatting tool.
     *   **AI Model Selection:** Allows users to choose the specific LLM that will perform the conversion.
     *   **Target Format Selection:** A dropdown menu or list where users can select the desired LaTeX template (e.g., IEEE, Springer, MDPI).
-    *   **Content Input:** Provides a flexible area for users to either paste their raw paper content or upload an existing .tex file.
+    *   **Content Input:** Provides a flexible area for users to either paste their paper content or upload an existing .tex file.

 *   **Results & Download Interface:** The page displayed after the conversion is complete.
     *   **Output Preview:** Shows the generated LaTeX code for user review.